Károly Kernstok: Career

-After the fall in 1919 of the brief Hungarian Soviet Republic, Kernstok emigrated to Berlin, as did many other artists.
+Kernstok, who had social democratic leanings, was most prominent in the cultural politics of the short-lived First Hungarian Republic, but was also entrusted with running one of the new art schools supported by the government of the 1919 Hungarian Soviet Republic.
+After the fall of the Soviet Republic in early August 1919, Kernstok was briefly arrested by the new Horthy regime and subsequently forced to leave the country.
+He emigrated to Berlin, as did many other artists.
 He lived and worked there until 1926.
 He returned to Budapest, where he remained for the rest of his life.
 The Last Supper (1921), an expressionist picture, was influenced by the artistic currents in Germany which he saw during his time there.
 He also painted some naturalist landscapes in this period.

 In the last period of his life, Kernstok became interested in Etruscan painting, and completed The Rape of St. Helen (1933) and Burial (1934).
 He may also have seen works by the painter Pablo Picasso, who was also exploring Etruscan and classical monumentalism.
 Kernstok's graphic works, together with his copper engravings, are also considered significant.

 In addition to his painting, Kernstok often lectured and wrote articles about art, which were published in art journals and newspapers, extending his influence.
 During the Soviet period in Hungary following World War II, his work was celebrated for his paintings of peasants and workers.
 A major retrospective exhibition of his work was held in Budapest in 1951.